calledit/BigUpload/README.md

 * js/bigUpload.js
 * inc/bigUpload.php

+And you need to be sure to make /BigUpload/files and /BigUpload/files/tmp writeable

-Please feel free to contribute!
+Please feel free to contribute and use this in your projects!

 -------------------------------------------------------------------------